Growing crystal meth use blurs drug-hungry Afghanistan's future

 But its rocketing use hints at falling exclusivity.

 "If glass users are added to our opium addicts, it'll be a disaster.
 Meth addicts jump off roofs and punch fists in walls.
-Imagine such abnormal behavior here," Mowahid told Reuters.
+Imagine such abnormal behaviour here," Mowahid told Reuters.

 He said Afghanistan does not have the "medicine nor the means" to try to contain a growing meth addiction.